bav-07/lab-1a/README.md

     git push origin main
     ```
     This command can also be used to update the remote repository with the local changes

+Using `git push origin main -u` makes the main the default upstream branch to push to.
+This will allow you to just use `git push` to upload to the remote repository from here on out.

 If you view the repository in GitHub, you should see your files, along with the commit history of your repository.